kbroman/blog/content/post/2024-09-25_covid-is-so-weird.md

 rapid-tests for 18 days.
 I was testing daily at that point, and didn't exit isolation until day 21, after 3 days of negative tests.
-I think I caught the infection early, and I started on Paxlovid immediately, and sort of wonder whether the Paxlovid contributed to the invection having lasted so long.
+I think I caught the infection early, and I started on Paxlovid immediately, and sort of wonder whether the Paxlovid contributed to the infection having lasted so long.

 A week ago Monday, I came home from teaching and felt I had a bit of a